 The staff in the Learning Lab advocates for students by providing one-on-one help, in conjunction with the counselors, teachers and parents/guardians.
 Specialists and Peer Tutors are available.
 Also, students with learning challenges receive individualized attention with class work and testing situations.

 Salpointe Catholic High School offers a tutoring program staffed by our classroom teachers.
-Students may report to the Tutoring Center in room 605 on Monday-Thursday immediately after the last bell.
-Tutoring is available in Math, English, World Languages, and Science.
+Students may report to the Tutoring Center in room 504 on Monday-Thursday immediately after the last bell.
+Tutoring is available in Math, English, Science and Spanish.